-Symptoms: Determining the product goal has become a shared responisbilty of the Product Owner and management.
+Symptoms: Determining the product goal has become a shared responsibility of the Product Owner and management.
 The management is not involved in the backlog or daily activities, but rather paves the way for the Product to prosper and grow.

 Level 4: Blue Belt

 Wait there is more!
-Increased knowledge of the market leads to deeper insight of what additional problems customers are facing.
+Increased knowledge of the market leads to a deeper insight of what additional problems customers are facing.
 The popular pivot from the Lean Startup is not something one does out of a whim, but only after careful considerations of discoveries and insights that are found by having that in-depth connection with the market.

-In my book "The Product Samurai" I describe various approaches you can follow to learn about unmet needs from users.
+In my book "The Product Samurai" I describe various approaches you can follow to learn about unmet needs of users.
 Each of them provides an opportunity to grow the product.
 Blue is where you start taking the lead and the rest follows, there is no difference between Judo and business.

 Symptoms: The Product Owner proposes proactive targets for the Product and seeks harmonization with management.
 The decisiveness of Product Owner rises.
 Or as the old saying goes: "act first, ask forgiveness later".